Now & Then (The Carpenters album): Cover

 The LP album has a three-panel cover that folds out, showing a panoramic view of Karen and Richard Carpenter driving past the Carpenter family home on Newville Avenue in Downey, California.
 Karen and Richard had bought the five-bedroom house for their parents in 1970.
 Karen collapsed in the upstairs bedroom of the house while suffering the heart attack that ultimately killed her in 1983.
 The property also contained an annex, now destroyed, that was Richard and Karen's home studio and housed their awards and certification plaques.

 In February 2008, fans created a worldwide awareness campaign about the impending demolition of the Carpenter family house that appears on the album cover, which had become a tourist attraction.
 The home's owners, who had purchased it in 1997 from Richard Carpenter after his mother's death in 1996, were frustrated with fans coming to the house and asking to be shown around, and they wanted to raze it.

 The car pictured on the cover is Richard's 1973 Ferrari 365 GTB/4 ("Daytona").
 He later sold the car, but bought another of the same type in 1995.

+Critical reception

+Rolling Stone, praised the second side of the album, noting that "side two's the big time here, where America's foremost schmaltzrockers get back to da rootz..."Fun Fun Fun" has got some badass Chuck Berry guitar that really gets on the case.
+I'll be damned if it didn't blow me right off the stool first time I heard it."
+The review conceded that "side one ain't quite as exciting, but it's got its moments."

+Billboard called it "a unique concept -that of placing a series of new versions of old tunes such as "Johnny Angel" and "Our Day Will Come" in the form of an old DJ radio show with DJ and everything sets this LP far above other LP's.
+Some radio stations are playing that entire side as a separate "show:" But the flipside is also jammed with hits and Karen Carpenter's charming voice, clear and melodious, virtually turns this LP into a classic...this should be another million-seller for the duo."